 Renowned Atheist Calls God a "Delusion" -- But is "Very Impressed" with NBA Commissioner David Stern

-WASHINGTON, DC (Sportsman's Daily Wire Service) ˜ In his well known book, "THE GOD DELUSION," celebrated evolutionary biologist, Oxford Professor and popular writer Richard Dawkins, portrays the God of the Old Testament in a most unflattering light.
+WASHINGTON, DC (The Sportsman's Daily Wire Service) — In his new book, "THE GOD DELUSION," celebrated evolutionary biologist, Oxford Professor and popular writer Richard Dawkins, portrays the God of the Old Testament in a most unflattering light.
 According to Dawkins, He (or "he," unless he proves to be a "she") is "arguably the most unpleasant character in all fiction: jealous and proud of it; a petty, unjust, unforgiving control-freak; a vindictive, bloodthirsty ethnic cleanser; a misogynistic, homophobic, racist, infanticidal, genocidal, filicidal, pestilential, megalomaniacal, sadomasochistic, capriciously malevolent bully."

 During a book signing at a Washington, DC Borders, Dawkins elaborated.
 "The image we in the West have of God - the wizened visage, the long white beard, the flowing robes, ensconced on his throne - is just ridiculous.
 He can just as easily be 5-7, with a law background, a good head for figures, a knack for marketing and merchandising and an all-knowing, shit-eating grin."